p4535992/foundryvtt-automated-polymorpher/README.md

 This module uses the [warpgate](https://github.com/trioderegion/warpgate) library.
 It is a optional dependency and it is recommended for the best experience and compatibility with other modules.

-**NOTE: you need this only if the system is not DnD5e, not tested**
+**NOTE: you need the warpgate module only if the system is not DnD5e, not tested**

 ### advanced-macros

 This module uses the [advanced-macros](https://github.com/League-of-Foundry-Developers/fvtt-advanced-macros) library.
 It is a optional dependency and it is recommended for the best experience and compatibility with other modules.

-**NOTE: you need this only for the custom macro feature, i don't suggest it is much easier to create the actors and set them up, but it's up to you**
+**NOTE: you need this only for the custom macro feature, i don't suggest it is much easier to create the actors and set them up, with the drag and drop but it's up to you**

 ## Features